 I would recommend this to anyone who loves YA romance and want to read books with great diverse representation.

-Have you read this book?
+Have you read A Quiet Kind of Thunder?
 Do you look for books with diverse representation or they just a bonus to a good story?
 Let us discuss.